 Since road cyclists want long rides to choose from, Pemberton makes a great place to start and stop from.
 On long summer days, you can leave in the early morning and be back to Pemberton before it gets too hot.

 In many ways, road cycling is the perfect sport for the semi retired: some have even called it “the new golf” since cyclists need to carve out a similar amount of time from their day.
-Of course, the physical outlay is considerable more for the road cyclist.
+Of course, the physical outlay is considerably more for the road cyclist.
 Also similar to golf is the outlay of cash: you can spend a few thousand dollars on your bike as you move up from an aluminum frame to a carbon fibre frame and components.

-Whereas on a mountain bike, the bike itself is very technical, with components costing quite a bit of money as you move up to more and more expert bikes, with road cycling, the bikes themselves are quite simple: it’s the weight of the bike that’s key.
+Whereas on a mountain bike, the bike itself is very technical, with components costing quite a bit of money as you move up to more and more expert bikes.
+With road cycling, the bikes themselves are quite simple: it’s the weight of the bike that’s key.
 Or lack of weight.